All articles

 10. Poor social skills.
 Teenagers with ADHD can make poor friend choices and have trouble keeping them.

 11. Poor standardized test scores.
-A big tip that something is amiss can happen when teenagers take the PSAT, which is the precursor to the SAT, or ACT Aspire, the precursor to the ACT.
+A big tip is that something amiss can happen when teenagers take the PSAT, which is the precursor to the SAT, or ACT Aspire, the precursor to the ACT.

 1. Get tested.
-If you recognize any warning signs, it’s imperative that your child undergoes diagnostic testing, which commonly starts with the Wechsler Adult intelligence Scale (WAIS) test.
+If you recognize any warning signs, it’s imperative that your child undergoes diagnostic testing, which commonly starts with the Wechsler Adult Intelligence Scale (WAIS) test.
 The test is designed for individuals who are at least 16 years of age.
 After the testing, you’ll identify the child’s weaknesses and strengths.

 2. Request testing accommodations.
-Testing has an extra benefit; once the results confirm a disability, it’s now much easier to receive testing accommodations for the PSAT, ACT and SAT subject tests.
+Testing has an extra benefit; once the results confirm a disability, it’s now much easier to receive testing accommodations for the PSAT, ACT, and SAT subject tests.

 3. Don’t get discouraged.
 Students react differently if they do receive a learning disability diagnosis.
 While some are upset, others are relieved because they finally have an explanation for their troubles.

-Teenagers need to understand that coping with learning disabilities in a college or university can be easier than in high school because the social pressure largely doesn’t exist.
+Teenagers need to understand that coping with learning disabilities in a college or university can be easier than in high school because social pressure largely doesn’t exist.
 Plenty of high school students with learning disabilities don’t want to use accommodation because of fear of what their peers might think or say.
 In a college or university, no one is going to call these students out.

 Undergraduate students are generally more mature than high schoolers and they also are so focused on trying to keep their own head above water that they don’t have the energy to be worried about others.
 Nonetheless, research has suggested that only 17% or so of undergraduate students with disabilities actually take advantage of services.